1733116199/animated-octo-tribble/README.md

 ```

 This will crack whatever is in ```q2.txt``` and print results.
+q2 is harder to crack.
+For my example one run could take 40 - 50 minutes.
+So be patient.
 Logs will be written to ```./build/q2log.txt```.
 If you don't see anything printed to stdout for a while, check the log file for progress.